 - LLB/GDLP (UOW) – Bachelor of Laws and Graduate Diploma in Legal Practice

-- Accredited Specialist in Criminal Law – NSW Society
+- Accredited Specialist in Criminal Law – NSW Law Society

-Matthew has been practising exclusively in criminal and traffic law exclusively since his admission as a Solicitor.
+Matthew has been practising exclusively in criminal and traffic law since his admission as a Solicitor.
 Matthew joined the team after graduating from the University of Wollongong with a Bachelor of Laws and a Graduate Diploma in Legal Practice.
-In 2018, Matthew became a partner at Morrisons Law.
+In 2018, Matthew became a partner at Morrisons.

-Matthew regularly appears before the Local, District and Supreme Courts in NSW, supporting and representing clients in all types of criminal and traffic offences, including murder, attempted murder, manslaughter, large scale drug supply, tax fraud, kidnapping, shootings and sexual offences.
+Matthew regularly appears before the Local, District and Supreme Courts in NSW, supporting and representing clients in all types of criminal and traffic offences.
+This includes murder, attempted murder, manslaughter, large scale drug supply, tax fraud, kidnapping, shootings and sexual offences.

 Matthew is a member of NSW Young Lawyers and has previously been a general delegate for the Criminal Law Committee.
-He has previously contributed to a number of written submissions by NSW Young Lawyers on criminal law reform.
+He has contributed to a number of written submissions by NSW Young Lawyers on criminal law reform.